Community Climate Funding logo Community Climate Funding logo

 Description of Funding

-• For implementation projects designed to help communities adjust and respond effectively to the impacts of climate change: grants up to 60%* of eligible costs up to a maximum of $1,000,000
+• Implementation projects designed to help communities adjust and respond effectively to the impacts of climate change: grants up to 60%* of eligible costs to a maximum of $1,000,000

-• For feasibility studies of climate adaptation projects that improve municipal readiness for climate events: grants up to 80% of eligible expenses up to a maximum of $70,000.
+• Feasibility studies of climate adaptation projects that improve readiness for climate events: grants up to 80% of eligible expenses to a maximum of $70,000

-• For Climate-Ready Plans and Processes, for the development of climate adaptation plans, climate-focused asset management strategies, community-wide climate risk assessments, and capacity-building initiatives, up to a maximum of $140,000 (based on the lead applicant's population size)
+• Climate-Ready Plans and Processes, for the development of climate adaptation plans, asset management strategies, risk assessments, and capacity-building, up to a maximum of $140,000 (based on the lead applicant's population size)

 Please visit the webpages above for individual details.